Whisper-Inc/docs/README.md

 If you'd like to run the `whisper-core` tests, run `coverage run pytest`

 If you'd like to run the `whisper-client` tests, run `npm run test`

+# Running Enterprise

+Enterprise Core also uses FastAPI, so the server startup method will be the same as Whisper Core.
+Enterprise Client uses React/Next.js, so so the server startup method will be the same as Whisper Client.